euclidesflores/stock-dashboard/README.md

-# A rails app to demonstrate how to use rail, devise, omniauth and backbonejs
+# A rails app to demonstrate how to use devise, omniauth and backbonejs

 Workflow: